tellor-io/telliot/docs/setup-and-usage.md

     --namespace tellor --create-namespace
 ```

-This will install a mining and dataServer instance of telliot as well as Grafana, Alertmanager, and Prometheus

 Keep in mind this command is using all default values.

 ## Values

+The default helm values will install a mining and dataServer instance of telliot, as well grafana, alertmanager, and prometheus

 To override these values during installation include `--set $key=$value` in the helm upgrade command.

 For example, to run only a dataserver instance of telliot using my own image with 5Gi of storage using no monitoring: